marianamachado02/marianamachado02/README.md

 ## Hi, I'm Mariana!

--  I’m a student of Informatics Engineering at University of Trás-os-Montes and Alto Douro
+-  Hi there!
+I'm an Informatics Engineering student at UTAD University.
--  How to reach me: marianabessam@hotmail.com
+-  How to reach me: mariana.machado2502@gmail.com

 <div align="center">
   <a href="https://github.com/marianamachado02">